Team capabilities

 • Testing manager

-These need to be monitored, sometimes made part of onboarding training, surveyed and reported to leadership regularly.
+These commitments can be monitored, sometimes made part of onboarding training, surveyed and reported to leadership as part of accessibility scores.
+It is not a one and done project.

 Core responsibilities